sweaty-grind/day/README.md

 i'm tired. this game in the millions has too many fragile players.  sharkey is fragile too.  my ass is too. your ass all the time...  i wonder what you wanted from me sometimes...  we shouldn't be doing this i say.  you say we need more info. i tell you some crap.  you come back with more crap for me to learn.  and we all go round in a giant circle or what.

 so yeah we played million dollar slot machine.  sigh.  i wonder dude.  we do this thing with you you act like a cheapskate we can't move forward at all.  bask in the glory of the uniclops...  something like that.  it was fun...

+why do i get monees this way?? a tradeoff for another tradeoff by the time it gets to me.  at which point i wouldn't need your services anyways...  so it is what it is...

+i'm tired.  drank 4 monsters.  can't process much on here any more. i think my brain fatigued...  this is tiring bro. i can't handle your stupid oh la la secret plate shit okay???  sometimes i wonder you guys...  that uneven and unpaid debts makes you a worse character than not.  then i read some more and realized you did pay your dues.  and why do i still sit here like this with this mindset???  oh wait you literally are when the wall hits reality or reality hits the wall...

+could it be??  though...  that i am suffering because i am pressing myself too much...  i can't help but notice i could have helped something out but we dont do that and i wanted a job and we dont do that either.